zer0glitch/ocpv-ansible-example/README.md

 or
 - You have your own enviornment with capable of running Openshift Virtualization

+NOTE: Since this course is designed to run out of RHPDS, the assumption is your bastion host will be a linux host.

 ## Let's get started!

 ### So what is this "OCP-V" you speak of?